 Poverty and Literacy in Philadelphia

 The number of adults whose lives are impacted by a lack of literacy skills is large: an estimated 550,000 individuals are considered low literate.
 This means that almost 40 percent of the adult population in Philadelphia struggles to fill out a job application, struggles to read doctors’ instructions on their medicines and to help with their children’s homework.

 VOICES Education Center disrupts the cycle of poverty by providing the knowledge and skills for adult learners to succeed in post-secondary education, to compete in the 21st century economy, and to support the educational attainment of their children.
 It primarily serves poverty stricken adults from under-served communities in Philadelphia that lack the educational skills in order to obtain financial independence and pursue their goals.

 Open Enrollment for All Classes

 We are now enrolling for all classes!
 Please contact us for upcoming orientations for our Citizenship and Civics, ESL, GED, and Literacy programs.
+We also offer referral services.
 Multiple orientations have been scheduled so call to reserve your spot today!